FeedlogAI/feedlog-toolkit/packages/webcomponents/src/components/feedlog-github-issues-client/readme.md

 ## Overview

-Feedlog GitHub Issues SDK Component
+Feedlog GitHub Issues Client Component

 A component for displaying GitHub issues fetched using the Feedlog SDK.
-This component uses the SDK internally to fetch data and delegates to the base component for rendering.
+This component uses the SDK internally to fetch data and delegates to feedlog-github-issues for rendering.

 ## Properties